A place designed for people, surrounded by spaces that capture the essence of Frome’s character.

 - Defined character through materials and heritage features being drawn out.

-- Quality of life: created by connections of people and activity which create culture.
+- Quality of life: created by connections of people and activities which create culture.

 From these principles, the following landscape and urban character layers to the landscape follow